top of page

 Being ambitious is not the problem.
 The problem is living in a way that ignores your limits, emotions, and needs.
 You deserve a life that includes growth and peace, success and rest.

-If you’re feeling burned-out and want help finding balance, therapy can be a meaningful first step.
+If you’re feeling burned out and want help finding balance, women's therapy can be a meaningful first step.

 Therapy Services Available at The Neurodiversity Center of Katy